savinmikhail/AddNamedArgumentsRector/README.md

 ### Credits

-Thanks [Valentin](https://github.com/vudaltsov) for inspiration and advices
+Thanks to [Valentin](https://github.com/vudaltsov) for inspiration and advices